About the Child Welfare Scholars Program

 Education and Curriculum

-- Students must demonstrate a commitment to the field of public and/or tribal child welfare
+- Students must demonstrate a commitment to the field of tribal and/or public child welfare

-- Complete SW 5032 Child Welfare and the Law, SW 8031 Advanced Child Welfare Practice and SW 5215 Trauma Informed Practice
+- Complete SW 5032 Child Welfare Practice, Policy and Profession, SW 8031 Advanced Child Welfare Practice and SW 5215 Trauma Informed Practice

-- Attend and complete Minnesota Child Welfare Training System Foundation Training
+- Attend and complete Minnesota Child Welfare Training System New Worker Training

 Financial Support

-- UMD MSW Child Welfare Scholars will be awarded up to $5,500 per semester, depending on the number of registered credits.
+- UMD MSW Title IV-E Child Welfare Scholars will be awarded up to $7,500 per semester, depending on the number of registered credits.
 Eligible candidates may be full- or part-time students.

 Student Support

-- One on one and group support for all MSW Child Welfare Scholars
+- Individual and group support for all MSW Child Welfare Scholars

 - Connection with other MSW and BSW Child Welfare Scholars

-- Opportunities to attend special seminars and trainings
+- Opportunities to attend specialized trainings and hear from guest speakers

-- Monthly student seminars provide a place for students to talk about child welfare practice, share their experiences in the field and learn about new and promising practice.
+- Periodic group meetings provide a place for students to talk about child welfare practice, share their experiences in the field and learn about innovative practice.

 Scholar Requirements

-- Complete the required field II placement in a county, state, or tribal child welfare unit
+- Complete the required Advanced Practicum placement in a tribal, county, or state child welfare unit

-- Upon graduation, seek and accept, if offered within 12 months of graduation, a child welfare job in a county, state, or tribal child welfare agency
+- Upon graduation, seek and accept, if offered within 6 months of graduation, a child welfare job in a tribal, county, or state child welfare agency

-How to apply to become a Child Welfare Scholar
+How to apply to become a Title IV-E Child Welfare Scholar

 Child Welfare Scholar Resources